jaredgrogan/bibliotech/README.md

 React for the frontend framework

 Contact
-For support or inquiries, please open an issue or contact us at support@bibliotech-ai.com.
+For support or inquiries, please open an issue or contact us at support@bibliotech.ai

 Made with ❤️ by the BiblioTech AI Team